brendanmcc02/film-rec/notes.md

 1. Cosine similarity - cosine of the angle between 2 vectors
 2. dot product
 3. Euclidean distance

+## For the potential future
+1. **Collaborative filtering:** can be introduced by asking other people to upload their imdb/letterboxd data. (reddit post, social media post, asking friends).
+2. account creation, cookies. users can add to their IMDb/letterboxd watchlist through the website (integrate them somehow)
+3. **Diversify** dataset: add directors, actors, country, language, etc.
+4. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings

 ## CHAT GPT